laurence404/bootstrap/INSTALL.md

 github_oauth_client_secret = ""
 # The github users that are allowed to access your apps
 allowed_email_addresses    = ["abc@example.com"]
-# The name of the kubectl context configured above
-kubernetes_context         = "kairos"
 # Generate Token (classic) with "repo" "admin:org" - https://github.com/settings/tokens
 github_token               = ""
 # The name of the repo to create for your gitops repo